12 Pet-Friendly Plants That Are Safe for Cats

 But choosing the right plants to green up your space can be a tall order and one that's made even more difficult for would-be gardeners if you're searching for options that are OK for both flora and fauna.

-If your green thumb and feline friend are at odds, don’t panic: the experts at the Pet Poison Helpline say there are several plants that are non-toxic to cats.
+If your green thumb and feline friend are at odds, don't panic: the experts at the Pet Poison Helpline say there are many plants that are non-toxic to cats.

 Plants That Are Safe & Non-Toxic for Cats